tomusdrw/JIPs/JIP-6.md

 ## Execution Termination

 The log MUST end with a termination line indicating how program execution concluded.
-The termination line follows the same format as the `ecalli` line:
+The termination line follows a similar format to the `ecalli` line:

 ```
 {TERMINATION_TYPE} pc={pc} gas={gas} {register-dump}